Felix Dennis: In the media

 Dennis was credited with having been the first person to say the word "cunt" on live British television.
 On 7 November 1970, during an edition of David Frost's The Frost Programme, Frost referred to guest Jerry Rubin as a "reasonable man", Dennis, sitting in the audience, jokingly shouted out that Rubin was the "most unreasonable cunt I've ever known in my life".

 In 2003, Dennis was interviewed by Melvyn Bragg on the South Bank Show, and was the subject of CBS's 60 Minutes in the US.
-He had appeared as the guest on BBC Radio 4's Desert Island Discs, hosted by Kirsty Young, first broadcast on 12 August 2007.
+He had appeared as the guest on BBC Radio 4's Desert Island Discs, hosted by Kirsty Young, first broadcast on 12 August 2007; his chosen favourite record, book and luxury item were "One Too Many Mornings" by Bob Dylan, The Dictionary of National Biography, and "a very long stainless steel shaft to encourage pole-dancing mermaids!" respectively.

-In an interview with Ginny Dougary published in The Times in 2008 Dennis said that in the early 1980s he had killed a man, who had been abusing a woman he knew, by pushing him off a cliff.
+In an interview with Ginny Dougary published in The Times in 2008, Dennis said that in the early 1980s he had killed a man who had been abusing a woman he knew, by pushing him off a cliff.
 Dennis later said he had been talking "a load of hogwash" while drunk.

 In 2012, Dennis was the subject of Felix Dennis: Millionaire Poet, produced by Endemol UK, and appeared on Sky Arts HD.
 He appeared on BBC Breakfast television in 2013, to talk about his life and poetry tour.

 Various projects

 Tree planting

 In 1995, Dennis planted his first small wood near Dorsington, Warwickshire.
 Subsequently, he conceived the idea of establishing a large native broadleaf forest, and founded The Forest of Dennis Ltd, a registered charity in 2003, which changed its name to The Heart of England Forest Ltd in 2011.
 Its mission is "the plantation, re-plantation, conservation and establishment of trees for the benefit of the public, together with the education of the public by the promulgation of knowledge and the appreciation of trees".

-The charity at present employs no full-time staff, but owns and manages over 500 acres of woodland, much of it newly planted.
+The charity at present employs 80 staff and owns and manages over 500 acres of woodland, much of it newly planted.
 Over 3,000 acres have been planted; in excess of 1,000,000 saplings have been planted to date.
 The forest also includes a small percentage of ancient woodland.
 Trees include native varieties of Oak, Ash, Lime, Beech, Hornbeam, Hazel, Field Maple, Aspen, Hawthorn, Willow, Alder, Black Poplar, Holly, Wild Cherry, Rowan and occasional stands of Scots pine, along with numerous shrubs and bushes.
 Where possible, saplings are sourced from locally collected seed.
 The planting of saplings will continue indefinitely with the aim of eventually providing between 10,000 and 20,000 acres.
 Dennis bequeathed a reported 80% of his fortune to ensure that the project will continue.
 The forest will eventually be opened to the public along with providing educational facilities for schools as well as provide green burial services to the local area.